 You can repeatedly use the Undo/Redo functions until you perform one of the following operations:

-- \ You make a new recording.
+- You make a new recording.

-- \ You perform a new edit (Copy/Paste, Move/Paste, Auto Punch in/out, Erase, etc.).
+- You perform a new edit (Copy/Paste, Move/Paste, Auto Punch in/out, Erase, etc.).

-- \ You turn off the power to the recorder.
+- You turn off the power to the recorder.

-- \ You select a different Program.
+- You select a different Program.

+- You execute the Multiple Undo operation.